 Low priority errors are not so undermining for the website SEO and can be sorted out after fixing the first two categories.

 The scheduling options are: daily, every 3 days, every 7 days or manual.
-By default, manual option is on.
+By default,

 SDO Score Dynamics displays the changes in the SDO from the audits history.

 Below you'll find the Categories: types of errors merged into logical blocks.
 To get errors of a particular type, click the category name:

 Serpstat Site Audit checks sites for the following errors.

 Pages that respond with 5xx or 4xx codes.
 If our crawler received of these codes from the site's hosting server, the corresponding section in the report will have a gray checkmark.
 To get details, expand the error report.